Predictive Coding: Emerging E-Discovery Tool

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will prepare counsel on using predictive coding in e-discovery, considerations when implementing and evaluating a predictive coding protocol, and the recent case law developments on the use of predictive coding.
+This CLE course will prepare counsel on using predictive coding in e-discovery, considerations when implementing and evaluating a predictive coding protocol, and the recent case law developments on the use of predictive coding.

 - Predictive coding—what is it and how does it work?